adore/daylight/doc/usage.md

     post.save       #=> true
     post.id         #=> 43

-    # reload the original object to see the new nested objects
+    # reload the original object to see the new user
     post = API::Post.find(43)
     post.author.id  #=> 101
     post.created_by #=> 101 (foreign_key on post)